dmikushin/libvncclient/README.md

     cmake ..
     cmake --build .

-Crypto support in LibVNCClient and LibVNCServer can use different backends:
+Crypto support in LibVNCClient can use different backends:

  * OpenSSL   (`-DWITH_OPENSSL=ON -DWITH_GCRYPT=OFF`)
-   * Supports all authentication methods in LibVNCClient and LibVNCServer.
+   * Supports all authentication methods in LibVNCClient.
-   * Supports WebSockets in LibVNCServer.
  * Libgcrypt (`-DWITH_OPENSSL=OFF -DWITH_GCRYPT=ON`)
-   * Supports all authentication methods in LibVNCClient and LibVNCServer.
+   * Supports all authentication methods in LibVNCClient.
-   * Supports WebSockets in LibVNCServer.
  * Included  (`-DWITH_OPENSSL=OFF -DWITH_GCRYPT=OFF`)
-   * Supports _only VNC authentication_ in LibVNCClient and LibVNCServer.
+   * Supports _only VNC authentication_ in LibVNCClient.
-   * Supports WebSockets in LibVNCServer.

-Transport Layer Security support in LibVNCClient and LibVNCServer can use:
+Transport Layer Security support in LibVNCClient can use:

  * OpenSSL (`-DWITH_OPENSSL=ON -DWITH_GNUTLS=OFF`)
  * GnuTLS  (`-DWITH_OPENSSL=OFF -DWITH_GNUTLS=ON`)